-Kykuit – Technically located in Sleepy Hollow, Kykuit (pronounced Kye-cut) was home to four generations of Rockefellers.
-The 40 room home contains modern sculptures, European artifacts and spectacular views of the Hudson River.
-Kykuit is open May through November.
-There are several different tours available to purchase depending on how much time you have (tours are from 1.5 hours to 2.25 hours).
-Note that you cannot wander around the grounds of Kykuit without purchasing a grounds tour.
-Also no photography is allowed inside the house.
+There are several different tours available to purchase, depending on how much time you have.
+Tours typically run from 1.5 hours to 2.25 hours.
+Note that you cannot see the grounds of Kykuit without purchasing a grounds tour.
+Also, no photography is allowed inside the house.

-Lyndhurst Mansion – Owned by three prominent New York families, Lyndhurst was last owned by the Gould family.
-The 67 acre property houses the main house, carriage house (now the Welcome Center), a bowling alley, laundry building, rose gardens and the area where the massive greenhouse used to be.
-At Lyndhurst you can choose to just wander and relax on the grounds, which costs $5, or you can take various tours of the house.
-The home is filled with Tiffany lamps, antique furniture and European art hand selected by Jay Gould.
+At Lyndhurst, you can choose to wander and relax on the grounds, which costs $5, or you can take various tours of the house.
+Filled with Tiffany lamps, the house also has antique furniture and European art hand-selected by Jay Gould.
 There are also traveling exhibits, festivals and jazz concerts on the grounds.

 Food and Drinks

-If you’re visiting Kykuit, there is a cafe in their visitor’s center where you can grab something to eat before or after your tour.
+If you’re visiting Kykuit, there’s a cafe in their visitor’s center where you can grab something to eat before or after your tour.